20 Feb 2020 in Senate:

 view

-Thank you, Mr. Temporary Speaker, Sir.
-I beg to move the following Motion - THAT this House notes the Reports of the Parliament of Kenya Delegation on the Global Open Governance Partnership Summits held in Tbilisi, Georgia, from 17th to 19th July, 2018, laid on the Table of the House on Wednesday, 20th February, 2019, and in Ottawa, Canada, from The electronic version of the Senate Hansard Report is for information purposesonly.
+Thank you, Mr. Temporary Speaker, Sir, pursuant to Standing Order 48 (1), I rise to seek a Statement from the Standing Committee on Finance and The electronic version of the Senate Hansard Report is for information purposesonly.
 A certified version of this Report can be obtained from the Hansard Editor, Senate.

 view